mysmallidea/memberdrive-www/_includes/benefits_sales_letter.md

 **Nobody enjoys your membership drive.**

-DJs try to call in sick.
+Show hosts try to call in sick.
 Exhausted show hosts grit their teeth and power through it.
 Worse, all but your most dedicated listeners tune you out.

 Everyone understands that an enormous amount of your funding comes from listener support.
 Membership drives are so important, why do they have to be so painful?